EXL/2048/2048-Carbon/2048-MCW/ReadMe.md

 DeRez -i "{RIncludes}" 2048-MCW.rsrc Types.r > OutTypes.r
 ```

+You can set an arbitrary type and information about the creator to any file in attributes with ResEdit program.
+Just run ResEdit, choose "File" => "Get File/Folder info...", then select the file you want and in the window that opens, change the "Type:" and "Creator:" fields, then close window and save changes.
+This method often helps restore a file type after transferring it from the host system.
+To update the application icon, you can uncheck the "Inited" checkbox.
+If this method does not help, rebuild the desktop file by pressing "Option" (Meta/Windows key) and "Cmd" (Alt) keys through the booting process.

 This repository contains the source files with the Unix **LR** [line breaks](https://en.wikipedia.org/wiki/Newline) for convenience.
 Don't forget to change line breaks to **CR**, which are used in classic macOS.
 This can be easily done using the `unix2mac` utility which is included in the "dos2unix" package.

 ```sh